dataisbeautiful/scrapy_samples/README.md

 ==============

-Scrapy spider examples and scripts referenced from my blog http://www.dataisbeautiful.io
+Scrapy spider examples and scripts referenced from my blog http://www.dataisbeautiful.io These are all written and tested using scrapy 0.24.4

 ##metademo
 Spider to collect the meta tags from a site.
 Note that it only collects deccription and keywords tags.